Adopting embryos guide

 Once you have decided that embryo donation is right for you, you should choose the embryos you wish to receive.
 RSC does not have an in-house embryo donation program, but will refer you to agencies that can facilitate an arrangement for someone to donate embryos to you, or for you to select already donated embryos.
 You may know someone who wishes to donate personally to you or you may wish to use an anonymous donor.

 Selecting a donor

-You must first decide if you wish to use an anonymous or known donor.
+You must first decide if you wish to use an identity-concealed or known donor.
 It is necessary for the donating couple has the same preferences.

 Other characteristics that may be important to you might include ethnicity, hair and eye color, height and body type, academic achievement, extracurricular interests, and family history.

 It may take weeks or months to find embryos.
 Some patients will start this process but then switch to an alternative way to build a family if they are not finding embryos quickly.

 Medical and legal evaluation